shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 If the symbol is defined in your code, it opens that file and moves the text cursor.
 If the symbol is from .NET Core, it opens the source code web page.

+#### Error info
+Errors are detected in editor, as well as when compiling the code.
+Code parts with errors have red squiggly underlines, warnings green.
+A tooltip shows error/warning description.
+Also can contain links to fix the error, for example add missing `using namespace`.

 #### Code coloring
 Different kinds of code parts have different colors.
 Comments, strings, keywords, types, functions, etc.

-#### Error indicators
-Errors are detected in editor, not only when compiling the code.
-Code parts with errors have red squiggly underlines, warnings green.
-A tooltip shows error/warning description.

 #### Text folding
 You can hide and show code regions like in a tree view control: click the minus (-) or plus (+) in the left margin.
 Folding is available for function and type definitions, multiline comments, disabled code (`#if`), `#region` ... `#endregion` and `//.` ... `//;`.